imTHAI/adguardhome-unbound-redis/README.md

 ### 📂 Custom User Filters

-You can now add your own filter blocklist files to the container by placing them in the `./userfilters/` folder.
+You can add your own filter blocklist files to the container by placing them in the `/config/userfilters/` folder.

-**Important:**
-To enable AdGuard Home to read your custom filter files, you must ensure that your configuration file (`./AdGuardHome/AdGuardHome.yaml`) contains:
+**Important:** To enable AdGuard Home to read your custom filter files, you must ensure that your configuration file (`AdGuardHome.yaml`) contains:

 ```yaml
 safe_fs_patterns: